 - Any negative impact on people, communities, or the environment as a result of our activities.

 How do I report an issue?

-- By letter: addressed to Stahl Group Tax & Legal manager
+- By letter: addressed to Compliance Officer, the Group Director HR and/or the Stahl Group Tax & Legal manager.

 We employ over 2,000 employees at 13 manufacturing sites and 38 application labs in 27 countries, and we are committed to a culture that embraces and fosters diversity and inclusion.
 Stahl recognizes diversity as one of our most important resources because we believe that if it can be imagined, it can be created.
 To support this belief, begin and thinking different is encouraged.

 Modern slavery, or any form of forced or compulsory labor, is a violation of human rights.
 Stahl takes a strong stance against modern slavery and works to ensure high-standard labor rights.
 In 2017, we updated our Codes of Conduct and included specific wording for both employees and business partners.
 Stahl publishes a statement on Modern Slavery on its website and this statement is updated annually.
 The statement is approved by the board of directors and is made in accordance to section 54 of the UK Modern Slavery Act.

 Find below the Modern Slavery statements per year: